valbellix/jacob/README.md

 About
 -----
 Just Another COde Browser (aka jacob) is a Sublime Text 3 plugin that helps in code browsing.
 It works in a very naive way, leveraging on ST3 symbol indexer.
 It means that can browse through anything that can be indexed by ST3, and it does not need any third-parties software installed.
 You can obviously do this using CTags, but this is what I would like to avoid.
-Anyway CTags offer more than mere code browsing, and if you want something more elaborated you may want to use it, but what I really want to do is to get rid of ctags files that may be huge for very big projects.
+Anyway CTags offer more than mere code browsing, and if you want something more elaborated you may want to use it, but what I really want to do is to browse my own code without having huge ctags files.
+As a matter of fact, this plugin offers a quicker way to use the `Go to symbol in project` feature that can be either accessed from the `Goto` menu or from `Cmd+Shift+R` in Mac OS X, and `Ctrl+Shift+R` in Windows and Linux.

 Installation and setup
 ----------------------